Scratch Night

 Theatre workshop / Performance

-We have been wanting to bring theatre to the Girvan Arts Festival for some time, and when local drama graduate Frazer Kirkland approached us through our patron, top Scottish playwright and fellow Girvanite, Douglas Maxwell, it seemed the perfect time.
+We’d been wanting to bring theatre to the Girvan Arts Festival for some time, and when local drama graduate Frazer Kirkland approached us through our patron, top Scottish playwright and fellow Girvanite, Douglas Maxwell, it seemed the perfect time.

-Fraser came up with the idea of doing a Scratch Night, a cross between a theatre workshop and a performance, where budding playwrights get to see a short piece of their work performed by actors in front of an audience, with a chance for the writers to receive feedback on their work from the audience, the actors, and the director.
+Frazer came up with the idea of doing a Scratch Night, a cross between a theatre workshop and a performance, where budding playwrights get to see a short piece of their work performed by actors in front of an audience, with a chance for the writers to receive feedback on their work from the audience, the actors, and the director.

-If it goes well, it may become a regular event on Girvan’s calendar, and it will hopefully open the way to bring a few plays to Girvan over the coming years.
+We hope that scratch nights may become a regular event on Girvan’s calendar, and it will hopefully open the way to bring a few plays to Girvan over the coming years.

 Frazer Kirkland studied acting at Glasgow Clyde College for 3 years , graduating in the summer of 2024.
 Since then he has been cast in a number of short films and was most recently in a play with Short Attention Span Theatre at the Gaiety, followed by a rural tour.